 Short-term fellowships are available to researchers whose work requires use of the collections housed at CHF.
 Stipends are $3,000 per month.
 No additional research or travel allowances are available.

 Société de Chimie Industrielle (American Section) Fellowship

 The Société Fellowship is a special short-term fellowship for individuals whose work benefits public understanding of the heritage of the chemical industries.
 Applications are encouraged for multimedia projects, popular book and magazine publications, and Web-based projects.
 Applicants must specify how the outcome of their proposed projects will reach a broad audience.
-Only one Société Fellowship is available per year.
+Two Société Fellowships are available per year.

 Société Fellows are in residence at CHF for three months during a given academic year or during the following summer.
 The stipend for the 3 months is $10,000 paid in biweekly installments.
 No additional funds are available for research or travel.
 There may be an opportunity for the Société Fellow to present work at a regular Société meeting in New York City.